 Drive The Blue Ridge Parkway

 If you are visiting Asheville you absolutely need to drive the Blue Ridge Parkway.
-The Blue Ridge Parkway runs from Virginia to just South of Asheville along the spine of the Blue Ridge Mountains.
-The Blue Ridge Mountains are part of the large Appalachian Mountain range that runs from Canada and down into Northern Alabama.
+The Blue Ridge Parkway runs from Virginia to just south of Asheville along the spine of the Blue Ridge Mountains.
+The Blue Ridge Mountains are part of the larger Appalachian Mountain range that runs from Canada and down into Northern Alabama.

 There are a ton of great stops along the parkway near Asheville.
-You can also travel farther North up the parkway and make a day trip out of it.
-Highlights along the parkway include Grandfather Mountain, the Linn Cove Viaduct, and Blowing Rock and Boone.
-You can also find plenty of hiking trails, parks, and overlooks along your Blue Ridge Parkway drive.
+You can also travel farther north up the parkway and make a day trip out of it.
+Highlights along the parkway include Grandfather Mountain, the Linn Cove Viaduct, and the small towns of Blowing Rock and Boone.

 What was once the industrial district of Asheville is now the River Arts District.
 The River Arts District, or the RAD, has taken over the abandoned warehouses and mills along the French Broad River.
 It is also the part of Asheville where you’re more likely to find one of the many murals.

 After admiring all the art from local artists in the River Arts District, you may want to see some more.
 If that’s the case, head to the Asheville Art Museum.
-Inside you’ll find a collection of American artwork from the 20th and 21st century.
-That includes artists from art movements like Cubism, Pop Art, and Post-Modernism.
+Inside you’ll find a collection of American artwork from the 20th and 21st centuries.
+This includes artists from art movements like Cubism, Pop Art, and Post-Modernism.

 Most of the collection is works from local artists, in particular artists that went to the local art school.
 Black Mountain College was open from 1933 to 1957 and was a major art institute in the area.
 The works in the Asheville Art Museum are often pieces by students and instructors from Black Mountain College.